-3 Year Old Kindergarten Program
+Three Year Old Kindergarten Program

-Our funded 3 Year Old Kinder Program will run every week on a Friday per term.
+Our funded 3 year old kinder program will be offered Monday to Friday.
 Subsidies for three-year-old kindergarten programs will work the same way as they do for four-year-old kindergarten.
 The program will be run by a qualified Early Childhood Teacher and a Qualified Teacher Assistants.
+Children who turn three before the 30th of April 2025 are eligible for a government funded 3 year old kindergarten position.